-The process to make these Oven Fries is simple and a healthier alternative to frying.
+The process of making these baked oven fries is simple and a healthier alternative to frying.
 It is important to have evenly cut potatoes, so they cook evenly.
-The cut is a 1/4 in thick wedge.
-I used (7) red potatoes because that is what I has on hand.
+The cut is a ¼ in thick wedge.
+I used (5) full-size red potatoes because that is what I has on hand.
 However, (4) russet potatoes would work great and taste a little closer to a classic fry taste.

 What does the "Aioli" entail?

 The "aioli" is made from prepared mayonnaise.
 Usually, aioli is made from a base of egg yolks, oil, garlic, lemon juice, and seasonings.
 The premade mayonnaise makes the process so much easier.
 The process is simplified to an easy mixing process of stirring together mayonnaise, minced garlic, and flavorings.
 In the case of this recipe, we have a classic lemony "aioli" and a smokey paprika "aioli," both of which pair exceptionally well with the oven fries.

 These "aioli" sauces are excellent in sandwiches too!
 Pair with deli meat, cheese, onion, and lettuce on toasted bread.
 Or, spread atop a burger bun the next time you grill up burgers!

 Stored in an airtight container in the refrigerator, these fries will stay fresh for up to 3 days.

 While I have not experimented with this myself, I imagine that these fries could be made in the air-fryer. *Use the recipe as is and bake in batches at 375 for about 15-20 minutes.

 Place a small amount of olive oil in a nonstick pan over medium heat.
 Add the prepared fries and cook until crispy and heated through, flipping them over periodically.

 - Gluten-Free Halloumi Fries

 - Easy Fried Rice - Better Than Takeout